andrews-tang/andrews-tang/README.md

 **👋 Hi, I’m Andrews Tang.**
--  A computer engineering student at KNUST, Kumasi campus.
+- :zap: A computer engineering student at KNUST, Kumasi campus, Ghana.
 - 👀 I’m interested in **Machine Learning** and has the alacrity to study it for my **Masters**.
 - 🌱 I’m currently learning **Neural Networks** and **Reinforcement Learning** with Python.
 <!-- - 💞️ I’m looking forward to apply ML in the Health Industry -->